What the Le Teil earthquake teaches us about seismic risk in mainland France

 Since the 1960s, it was thought that the region's earthquakes could be explained fairly simply by the convergence of the African and European plates, which generates northward forces from the plate boundary south of the Mediterranean.
 However, observations and modelling carried out over the past twenty years have called this unambiguous mechanism into question: it appears that local processes such as erosion, the melting of the great Alpine glaciers 15,000 years ago, or the circulation of fluids in the Earth's crust are also processes capable of producing earthquakes.

 Human actions on the Earth's surface have also been discussed as potentially responsible for triggering earthquakes.
-In the case of Le Teil, the extraction of a large mass of rock in a quarry located above the fault could be the cause of the event.
+In the case of Le Teil, the extraction of a large mass of rock from a quarry located above the fault could be the cause of the event.

 In short, the origin of the forces producing "intraplate" earthquakes in Western Europe is still not clearly understood and is the subject of much research.